heyman333/git-test/CONTRIBUTING.md

-feel free to contribute for anyone
+feel free to contribute for anyone who loves developing